polars-expr-hopper¶

 This was motivated by wanting a way to make a flexible CLI tool and express filters for the results at different steps, without a proliferation of CLI flags.
 From there, the idea of a 'queue' which was pulled from on demand, in FIFO order but on the condition that the schema must be amenable was born.

-statements, but initially filtering was the primary deliverable.
+This idea could be extended to select statements, but initially filtering was the primary deliverable.

 API Methods¶